Commission for Women

 The Commission on Christian Action informs and advises the church concerning current social issues and the scriptural and Christian principles by which critical evaluation may be exercised on those issues and proper action taken.

-3. It advises the General Synod and RCA colleges and seminaries with regard to the preparation of those who carry out the church's teaching ministry.
+4. The commission shall advocate for the ongoing preparation of those who carry out the church’s teaching ministry.

 Commission on Christian Unity